-Some Members are concerned with several issues related to Section 1206 authority, both narrow and broad.
+Some Members have been concerned with several issues related to Section 1206 authority, both narrow and broad.
 Specific current concerns include whether Section 1206 funds are being used appropriately and effectively, and whether the authority should be expanded to provide training not only military forces but also to a wide range of foreign security forces.
 (Currently, Section 1206 limits security force training to maritime security forces.)
 An overarching issue is whether Congress should place Section 1206 train and equip (T&E) authority under the State Department with other T&E authorities.
 (Members have thus far refrained from codifying Section 1206 in permanent law, as requested by DOD.)
-A related issue is whether Congress should grant the State Department its own security assistance contingency fund with purposes that overlap Section 1206, as provided in the House-passed FY2010-FY2011 Foreign Relations Authorization Act (H.R.
-2410, Section 841).
-Finally, as the Obama Administration conducts an overall assessment of foreign assistance, including security assistance, some Members may wish to examine the status of Section 1206 in the context of broader security assistance reform.
+Finally, some Members may wish to examine the status of Section 1206 in the context of broader security assistance reform.